 If you are looking for a classroom snack for a Thanksgiving celebration, have I got the treat for you!
 Today you'll be learning how to make turkey pudding cups, which would be super fun for a classroom party.
-You can also easily make these for your own Thanksgiving celebration.
-I know for lots of years, my kids did not enjoy pumpkin pie as a dessert on Thanksgiving day.
-These turkey pudding cups are a fun alternative for kids at your Thanksgiving feast.
+For more fun Thanksgiving snacks check out our Thanksgiving Pretzel Rods.

-- Construction or Scrapbook Paper (Red, Orange, Yellow, Green, Blue, Pink)
+- Construction Paper or Scrapbook Paper - Red, Orange, Yellow, Green, Blue, Pink

 - Red Pipe Cleaners

 - Elmer’s Liquid Glue - You can also use a Glue Stick or an adult can use a Glue Gun.

 STEP 1: To make the feathers for the turkey pudding cups, cut the construction paper into ¼ inch wide and 6-inch long strips.
 You’ll need 4 strips of each color.

 STEP 2: Glue the ends together to make a loop with each one.
 If you use liquid glue or a glue stick, make sure to hold the ends together for a minute or two, until the glue dries a bit.